Drug Use Services

 Residential Treatment

-Warren Yazoo Behavioral Health offers a variety of services to address substance abuse.
+River Ridge Behavioral Health offers a variety of services to address substance abuse.
 Our services are centered around the strengths and resilience of individuals and families who are actively taking responsibility for their health and wellness.
 This drives our efforts to provide each person with the means necessary to build a foundation for recovery.

 For more information, call 601-634-0181.